-A thermostat manages the flow of coolant coming in and out the engine and the coolant temperature sensor records the coolant’s temperature by displaying it on the dashboard.
-This is some valuable information since without your car’s engine could very well be saying its goodbyes.
-There are two phases to a thermostat: it is either closed or open.
+A thermostat controls the coolant flow entering and leaving the engine, and the coolant temperature sensor records the coolant temperature by displaying it on the dashboard.
+This is valuable information because, without your car’s engine, the engine could very well be saying its goodbyes.
+A thermostat consists of two phases: It’s either closed or open.

-When the engine is sitting idle and it is relatively cold the thermostat will be closed but when the engine starts up and its temperature rises, the coolant’s temperature rises and so the thermostat opens up to let the coolant flow into the radiator, cool down and rejoin the coolant chamber inside the engine.
+When the engine is idling and it is relatively cold, the thermostat is closed, but when the engine starts and its temperature rises, the temperature of the coolant rises, and so the thermostat opens to let the coolant flow into the radiator, cool down and return to the coolant chamber inside the engine.

-This mechanism ensures the car’s engine is operating at the prime temperature and that there is no overheating issue.
-Since the thermostat is a vital ingredient for the engine’s well-being, it’s proper working should be insured.
-The thermostat should close and open at the perfect time otherwise your car will start to develop serious troubles.
-Therefore, to know about the perfect time to go for a service read on the symptoms of thermostat failure.
+This mechanism ensures that the vehicle’s engine operates at its ideal temperature and that there are no overheating problems.
+As the thermostat is an essential component for the well-being of the engine, its proper functioning should be ensured.
+The thermostat should close and open at the right time, otherwise, your car will develop serious problems.
+Therefore, to know the perfect time for service, you should read the symptoms of thermostat failure.

 Bad Thermostat Symptoms

-The symptoms will give you a warning beforehand, so you can take the necessary precaution.
+The symptoms give you a warning in advance so that you can take the necessary precautions.

 |Bad thermostat||Overheating Engine |

 If the thermostat stays closed, the coolant in the engine cannot reach the radiator and therefore cannot cool down.
 This will cause the engine to overheat – which you can see in your dashboard with an ascending temperature display in the ticker – and you won’t be able to drive for more than 10 minutes.
 Therefore, an unexpected rise in temperature means that you need to see your local mechanic.